 Intrastate Carriers

-Carriers operating solely within Kentucky must obtain Intrastate Motor Carrier Authority through the Kentucky Transportation Cabinet.
+Carriers operating only within Kentucky must get Intrastate Motor Carrier Authority through the Kentucky Transportation Cabinet.
 Maintaining proper Kentucky truck insurance coverage is also required to remain compliant.
-Proof of liability coverage must be on file with the state before operations begin.
-Carriers transporting household goods or regulated freight must also file a separate cargo certificate confirming active coverage.
+Proof of liability coverage must be on file with the state before you start operating.
+Carriers hauling household goods or other regulated freight also need to file a separate cargo certificate confirming active coverage.

 Interstate Carriers

-Carriers crossing from Owensboro into Indiana (via the US‑60 bridge) or other neighboring states must obtain a USDOT number, an MC number, and the federal MCS‑90 endorsement.
-The MCS‑90 is not a standalone policy, it is a federal guarantee attached to your existing liability policy, confirming you meet FMCSA financial‑responsibility standards.
+Carriers crossing from Owensboro into Indiana (via the US-60 bridge) or other neighboring states need a USDOT number, an MC number, and the federal MCS-90 endorsement.

 Kentucky Commercial Liability Limits